WorshipCookies/LabStreamLayer_Applications/README.md

 # IntelRealSense Frame Capture Application

 This application sends the specific frame data to LabRecorder during recording.
 This allows to synchronize recordings during post-processing, by knowing exactly the frames of a particular event and where to process the video.
-Currently the recordings are in raw data, which can ocupy a large amount of space.
-To process the video recordings check the librealsense SDK (e.g. rs-convert).
+Currently the recordings are stored in H264 (using FFMPEG) and respectively compressed as close to lossless as possible (in order to reduce the amount of storage space).
+The latter can be changed in the code if required.

 # Sensing Tex Pressure Mat Application